caldwell-63/nvim/readme.md

 - No file explorer/tree plugins; they all have their flaws and netrw is actually quite effective (with just few more ergonomic keymaps) and being native to Vim, it causes no performance problems
-- Paq.nvim as package manager - simple and predictable, no lazy loading
+- Simple and predictable `paq.nvim` package manager; no lazy loading
 - No bullshit plugins like animations, highly experimental slow UI plugins etc.
 - No terminal support/plugins whatsoever; we are not trying to build terminal emulator/manager here, there are tools that do this very well already,